 In 1920, Maud and husband Horace travelled to the Far East with Meta von Bernuth.
 After the trip, the couple lived with Paula von Bernuth and family in New York City.
 (6)(13) However, Mauds marriage was clearly a rocky one and in October of 1922, she applied for a passport for herself and her two young children, stating that she intended to go abroad for a period of approximately two years to France, Germany, Italy and Switzerland.(14) This trip was made without her husband, and she returned to New York in May of 1923.(7) By 1925, she was again living in Paris with the children, where she filed for and was granted a divorce from her husband Horace R. Paige on the grounds of indifference.
 Though a Paris address was given for Horace, he was actually residing in New York.
 (10) The following year, her former husband was sued for $1 million by the financier Charles Burnham Squier for alienation of affection of his former wife Olive, who was by then married to Horace Paige and had returned with him to New York from Europe in 1926.(8) (9)

-Maud's daughter Audrey would marry first William Werner Reidemeister of New York City in 1939, his second marriage and a man twelve years her senior.(2) This union ended in divorce.
+Maud's daughter Audrey would marry first William Werner Reidemeister of New York City in 1939, his second marriage and a man twelve years her senior.(2) He was the son of Friedrich Reidemeister, a long-time employee of Steinway & Sons.
+This union ended in divorce.
 In 1947, she married Thomas E Lovejoy, Jr. producing one child, Shirley, still living (as of 2012).
 (5) Shirley married Charles M. Bernuth in 1942.
 The reception, which was hosted at the home of her uncle Theodore E Steinway, then president of Steinway and Sons, was attended by both Horace and Maud.(4) Maud died in New York in 1976 and is interred in the family mausoleum at Green-Wood Cemetery.(3)